Vitamin B6 (Pyridoxine) Rich Foods & Recipes

 Once you start to get the hang of nutrient density, you could ‘level up’ by working to achieve these stretch targets to optimise your nutrition.
 For more details, see:

-Availability in The Food System
+Availability of Vitamin B6 in The Food System

-The data in the chart below illustrates the increase in vitamin B6 fortification during the 1970s (data from USDA Economic Research Service).
+The data in the chart below illustrates the increase in vitamin B6 fortification during the 1970s (data from the USDA Economic Research Service).
 However, there has been an overall decrease in B6 in the food system since the USDA Dietary Guidelines in 1977.
 It’s important to note that the rise of obesity closely follows the rise in dietary B6 from fortified foods.

 Consuming enough B6 to meet the EAR is not hard if someone consumes either fortified foods or whole foods.
 However, you will need to go out of your way to achieve the DRI and the stretch target.